Marcos Peña: Early life and education

 Marcos Peña was born on March 15, 1977, in Buenos Aires.
 Peña is the son of Félix Peña, a foreign trade specialist, and Clara Braun, an academic.
 He is the grandson of the Argentine physiologist, Eduardo Braun-Menéndez.
 He attended his first years of elementary school at Wayside Elementary School in Potomac, Maryland, United States, as his parents lived abroad.
 He returned to Argentina and completed high school in Buenos Aires.
 He graduated with a degree in political sciences from the Torcuato di Tella University.

 Political career

 While studying political science, Peña volunteered in the presidential campaign of José Octavio Bordón (FREPASO) in 1995.
 He then worked ad honorem with his father in the Undersecretariat of Foreign Trade of the Carlos Menem government, where he met Gabriela Michetti.

 In 2003 he helped the gestation of Commitment to Change, which would later be Republican Proposal, popularly known as PRO, a new party led by Mauricio Macri in the City of Buenos Aires.
-He was elected a Legislator for the Buenos Aires City.
+That year, he was elected a Legislator for the Buenos Aires City.

 In 2005, Macri appointed Marcos Peña as the first chairman of PRO's youth wing.